github/docs/content/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide/using-github-codespaces-with-github-classroom.md

 ![Screenshot of the Codespaces note in the README for a student assignment repository](/assets/images/help/classroom/student-codespaces-readme-link.png)

 Students can launch a new or existing codespace by clicking the **Open in GitHub Codespace** button in the README, or by clicking the **{% octicon "code" aria-label="The code icon" %} Code** button on the main page of the assignment repository, then selecting the **Codespaces** tab.
 From the **Codespaces** tab you can select an existing codespace or create a new one.
-For more information, see "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository)."
+For more information, see "[Creating a codespace for a repository](/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository)."

 ![Launch new codespace in assignment repository](/assets/images/help/classroom/student-launch-new-codespace.png)